gama-platform/gama-platform.github.io/wiki/Statements.md

 #### Embedments
 * The `using` statement is of type: **Sequence of statements or action**
-* The `using` statement can be embedded into: chart, Behavior, Sequence of statements or action,
+* The `using` statement can be embedded into: chart, Behavior, Sequence of statements or action, Layer,
 * The `using` statement embeds statements:

 ----